 The technician has to inspect the property and establish the type of pest he is dealing with.
 It could easily turn out to be a rat infestation.
 People often mistake young rats with mice.*The client is a member of our Fantastic Club and got a discount (-15% = £40).

 Please, keep in mind the total price of the service may vary.
 Our prices depend on the service you choose, the size of your property, our coverage and availability.
-To learn more about the process and it's characteristics visit our mice control service page.
+To learn more about the process and its characteristics visit the mice control service page.

 A thorough inspection started from the kitchen.
-All of the underskirts of the cabinets had to be removed.
-The professional carefully uninstalled them in order to check what was behind them.
+All of the toeboards of the cabinets had to be removed.
+The professional carefully disassembled them in order to check what was behind them.
 As it is a common hiding place for mice, entire nests can be discovered that way.

 After consulting the owners of the property, the technician was able to proceed with treating the pest.
 He placed baits in key spots, right on the paths of the pests.
 This method maximises the effect of baits the most.

-The holes on the floor and on the wall were also sealed.
-Steel wool and other special materials were used, in order to prevent rodents from chewing through.
+The holes on the floor and in the wall were also sealed.
+Steel wool was used, in order to prevent rodents from chewing through.
 One of the holes was left open so that the rodents can leave and die outside the property.